brianhouse/art_and_code/assignments/02_nonlinear_narrative/description.md

 # Sketch #2: Nonlinear Narrative

 When we watch TV or read a book, the story usually progresses in a linear way, from start to finish.
 But in life, the decisions we make affect the choices that are available to us.
-Digital Media allow for something in the middle: multiple stories can be told by providing points where the narrative branches via interaction.
+Digital media allow for something in the middle: multiple stories can be told by providing points where the narrative branches via interaction.

 With this sketch, you will create a text-based, nonlinear narrative using code where the reader/interactor chooses their path by inputting text.
 You may also want to have objects that can be "carried" and which have an effect on the narrative.
 While your work may be structurally similar to _Zork_, the content should reflect your own artistic concept.